Agent Customization

 icon in the main menu.

-The Agent Instructions view allows you to manage agent instructions, prompts, and defaults.
+The Agent Customization view allows you to manage default agent and models, reusable prompts, and agent instructions.
 This is useful for customizing the behavior of the AI Agent.

 Saved Prompts